Lapa, Paraná

 Lapa is a municipality in the state of Paraná, in the Southern Region of Brazil.

 The municipality contains the 371.6 ha Monge State Park, created in 1960.

 History

 Lapa was discovered in 1731, and became municipality on 7 March 1872.

 Culture

 Lapa is known for being a historical city in Paraná, Brazil.

-The cuisine is coxinha with farofa, it is a typical food in Lapa.
+The cuisine is coxinha de farofa, it is a typical food in Lapa.

 Geography

 Climate

 Lapa is classified as oceanic climate (Köppen climate classification: Cfb).
-The annual temperature on summer is 27°C, on winter, the temperature reaches to 9°C.
+The annual temperature on summer is 27 °C, on winter, the temperature reaches to 9 °C.